HaiyangJin/2faces-Asym/README.md

 # Two faces in holistic face processing

-This repository stores the analysis and other materials for "two faces in holistic face processing" paper.
+This repository stores the analysis and other materials for "two faces of holistic face processing" paper.

+The open materials can be found: https://osf.io/yhm3s/.